sagemathinc/cocalc/notes/final_push.md

 - [x] (0:30?)
 (0:12) add x button to "Upgrade" -- maybe they don't want to; and write "Upgrade by Refreshing your browser".

+- [x] (0:30?)
+(0:26) hub: when mesg queue exceeds certain size, discard oldest messages!!

+--> - [ ] (0:10?)
+SMC --> Sagemath

-- [ ] (0:30?) snap: database-level lock when snapshotting a project
+- [ ] (1:00?) snap: database-level lock when snapshotting a project... or SOMETHING -- is there a way to deal with locking issue?  maybe use a counter table, write, then read?

 - [ ] (0:30?) new release, but where I have a single command to restart only the web-related machine (hub + nginx + snap).

+- [ ] (1:30?) make list of open files, order, font sizes, etc., tied to local storage on a machine

+- [ ] (1:30?) make a page of screenshots.

 - [ ] (1:30?) idea: "invite a friend" (could even have a link when sharing projects)